lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 Various strategies for a correct state management can be applied:

-- Implement a track record of all signatures generated by a key pair associated to a S-HBS instance.
-This track record may be stored outside the device which is used to generate the signature.
-Check the track record to prevent OTS key reuse before a new signature is released.
+- Implement a record of all signatures generated by a key pair associated with a stateful HBS instance.
+This record may be stored outside the device which is used to generate the signature.
+Check the record to prevent OTS key reuse before a new signature is released.
 Drop the new signature and hit your PANIC button if you spot OTS key reuse.

-- Use a S-HBS instance only for a moderate number of signatures such that it is always practical to keep a consistent track record and be able to unambiguously trace back all generated signatures.
+- Use a stateful HBS instance only for a moderate number of signatures such that it is always practical to keep a consistent record and be able to unambiguously trace back all generated signatures.

 - Apply the state reservation strategy described in Section 5 of [MCGREW], where